Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 However, that does not mean that the first commit should be the implementation of metrics — everything is good in moderation.

-When developing a prototype and even when delivering first versions to production, you can rely on your experience, intuition, periodic manual checks of the system state, the discipline and competence of the team.
-After all, poorly working business logic without metrics is usually better than non-implemented business logic with cool metrics :-D
+When developing a prototype and even when delivering the first versions to production, you can rely on your experience, intuition, periodic manual checks of the system state, and the discipline and competence of the team.
+After all, poorly working business logic without metrics is usually better than non-implemented business logic with excellent metrics :-D

-The general idea is roughly as follows: the greater the impact of risks, the more metrics you need.
+The general idea is that the greater the impact of risks, the more metrics you need.

 ## You need to monitor metrics visually / manually